sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 rule action.

 Rule actions are provided one argument by the resource manager: a list of `memory_info` objects that have met the condition of the rule.
-They should return three objects:
+They should return four objects:

 1. Any protocols created,
-2. A list of nodes of which there are other requirements for operation, and
+2. A list of nodes of which there are other requirements for operation,
-3. Requirements that should be met on other nodes.
+3. Requirements that should be met on other nodes, and
+4. Arguments for the requirements function.

 In our case, we will create an entanglement generation protocol on both nodes and have router 1 confirm that router 2 has created a protocol. `eg_rule_action1` will give the action for router 1 (including sending a requirement to router